ray-project/ray/doc/source/serve/deploy_model_tutorial.rst

   here.
 The Eagle has landed."
   '''

 Congratulations!
 You just built and deployed a machine learning model on Ray Serve!
 You should now have enough context to dive into the :doc:`core-apis` to get a deeper understanding of Ray Serve.

 To learn more about how to start a multi-node cluster for your Ray Serve deployments, see :doc:`../cluster/index`.
 For more interesting example applications, including integrations with popular machine learning frameworks and Python web servers, be sure to check out :doc:`tutorials/index`.

+.. rubric:: Footnotes

+.. [#f1] Credit for this model goes to `Abishek Kumar Mishra <https://github.com/abhimishra91>`_ for creating the original `Colab Notebook <https://github.com/abhimishra91/transformers-tutorials/blob/master/transformers_summarization_wandb.ipynb>`_ and `Manuel Romero <https://huggingface.co/mrm8488>`_ for the adapted model on Hugging Face.